 Passive Income and Losses

-Some business owners don’t take an active part in running their businesses; they are merely passive inventors.
+Some business owners don’t take an active part in running their businesses; they are merely passive investors.
 For example, a limited partnership business has both general partners who participate in managing the business and limited partners who invest money but who don’t have management responsibilities.
 Each partner uses Schedule E to report their share of the partnership’s income and losses.

 Business owners who are passive investors like in the example above can only deduct their share of business losses up to the amount of their income from these activities.